-The ANC Confederate Memorial stands in the center of Section 16, an area of flat lawn.
-A total of 441 white marble grave markers, designated by the U.S. government for Confederate graves, surround the

-Memorial in concentric circles.
+The ANC Confederate Memorial stands in the center of Section 16, a circular area of flat lawn.
+A total of 441 white marble grave markers, designated by the U.S. government for Confederate graves, surround the Memorial in concentric circles.